Braves vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .353 with a double, three home runs, four walks and four RBI.
+- Ohtani will look for his sixth straight game with a hit in this matchup.
+In his last five games he is batting .533 with a double, three home runs, five walks and four RBI.

 Ohtani Recent Games